nagalpooja/Mini-Mentor/README.md

-MiniMentor – Student Topic Tracker
+MiniMentor – Student Learning Progress Tracker

 MiniMentor is a **Java console-based mini project** built using **Core Java** and **MySQL**.
 It allows students to register, log in, view subjects and topics, and track their learning progress.
 Admins can manage subjects and topics.